atomix/atomix.github.io/docs/latest/user-manual/cluster-management/cluster-configuration.md

       .build());
 ```

-### Member types

-The sections above introduce a [`Member.Type`][MemberType] enum.
-Member types define how the Atomix cluster interprets member state changes.
-The two types of members are:
-* `PERSISTENT` - always exist in the cluster configuration even when unreachable
-* `EPHEMERAL` - exist in the cluster configuration as long as reachable

-Different types of Atomix clusters may require different configurations with respect to member types.
-For example, Raft-based clusters require a set of `PERSISTENT` members on which to store Raft partitions, while primary-backup partition groups can be efficiently rebalanced as `EPHEMERAL` members come and go.
-See [partition groups][partition-groups] for more information.

 ## Bootstrapping a new cluster

 To bootstrap an Atomix cluster, simply build and `start()` the `AtomixCluster` or `Atomix` instance: